 exhibition

-The rise and fall of vyšehrad
+The rise and fall of vyšehrad exhibition

-Vyšehrad is known as a place connected with Czech legends.
-In reality, however, this rock above the Vltava River attracted settlement as early as prehistoric times, as evidenced by findings dating back to around 3800 BC.
-Vyšehrad entered the historical stage in the mid-10th century as the oldest residence of the Přemyslid dynasty.
-It reached its greatest prosperity under the rule of the first Czech king, Vratislav, and later Charles IV.
-A significant role in its history was played by the Vyšehrad Chapter, which survived all its ups and downs.
-Follow in their footsteps.
+Vyšehrad is best known as a place connected with Czech legends.
+In reality, however, it was inhabited as early as prehistoric times, as evidenced by finds dating back to around 3800 BC.
+It entered recorded history in the mid-10th century as a seat of the Přemyslid dynasty and reached its greatest prosperity during the reign of King Vratislaus and later Charles IV.
+An important role in its history has been played by the Vyšehrad Chapter, which remains active here to this day.

 Highlights of the Exhibition